daravyderouen/helpingHand/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Helping Hands

+This project was developed when I was struck with COVID and wondered how can someone get help if they have no one to turn to.
+Thus this application is to give back to the community.

-## Available Scripts
+## Features

+- Register and Log In
+- Create a request for help
+- Create a task list

 In the project directory, you can run: